84th Flying Training Squadron: Tactical Air Command

 In July 1981 the squadron was redesignated the 84th Fighter Interceptor Training Squadron and received a fleet of Lockheed T-33 T-Birds to train in, specializing in electronic counter-countermeasures training.
 It participated in live flying exercises as targets for various air divisions and for the McDonnell Douglas F-15 Eagles of the 49th Tactical Fighter Wing.
 The squadron also flew target missions for the weapons controller training program until early 1987 when it was inactivated.

 Modern era

 In April 1990 the squadron was resurrected to meet the increased demand for pilots.
 The 84th was designated a Flying Training Squadron and joined the 85th Flying Training Squadron in training pilots in the Cessna T-37 Tweet at Laughlin Air Force Base.
 Again yielding to changes in pilot production the squadron was inactivated in October 1992.
 In 1998 pilot production increased again and the 84th was reactivated on 1 October 1998.

+After 14 more years of service, the 84th FTS was inactivated and replaced by the 434th Flying Training Squadron in 2012.